Shriinivas/blenderbezierutils/README.md

 The utility ops are arranged in a collapsible Panel, grouped according to the functionality type.

-Here is a brief overview of a few of the ops in this add-on:
+Here is a brief overview of a few of the ops in this add-on.

-- **Separate Bézier Splines**
+## Separate Bézier Splines

 Create individual objects out of the splines of the selected Curve objects.
 Only affects curves with multiple splines.
 This also works with Curves with shape keys.
 New objects are put in a separate collection.

-- **Separate Bézier Segments**
+## Separate Bézier Segments

 Create individual objects out of every segment within the Curve.
 This also works with Curves with shape keys.
 New objects are put in a separate collection.

-- **Separate Bézier Points**
+## Separate Bézier Points

 Create individual objects out of the Bézier end point of each segment within the selected Curves.
 The newly created point objects do not inherit the shape keys of the original curve objects.
 New objects are put in a separate collection.
-The points can be used for snapping with the `Flexi Bézier Tool for interesting experimentation :)
+The points can be used for snapping with the `Flexi Bézier Tool` for interesting experimentation :)

-- **Select Objects in collection**
+## Select Objects in collection

 Allows selection of objects belonging to the collection of the active object.
 It's possible to select alternate objects or objects at fixed interval (based on the order in collection), as well as invert the selection.
 This can be combined with the split / separate ops to work on the newly created segment / spline objects.

-- **Close with Straight Segment**
+## Close with Straight Segment

 Closes all (non-cyclic) splines within the selected curves with straight segments.

-- **Remove Duplicate Curve Vertices**
+## Remove Duplicate Curve Vertices

 Removes vertices at the same location.
 If there are duplicate end vertices coinciding with the start node the spline is marked cyclic.

-- **Convert to Mesh**
+## Convert to Mesh

 Converts the curve to a mesh with quad faces.
 The curve is first made 2D and all its splines cyclic.
 This op basically applies remesh modifier to make a quad mesh.
 Users can optionally check unsubdivide option to reduce the polygon count further.

-- **Join Bézier Curves**
+## Join Bézier Curves

 Joins the selected objects at their end points.
 If the **Join optimized** option is unchecked the curves are joined in their order in the collection (alphabetical order of their names).
 If it is checked, the next curve to join is chosen based on its distance (shortest) from the current curve; the curve direction is reversed if needed.
 With the **Join With Straight Segments** option, the curve objects are joined with straight line segments, regardless of the end point handle types.

-- **Set Curve Colors**
+## Set Curve Colors

 This tool allows users to set the display color of the selected curves in viewport.
 The colored curves are drawn on top of the Blender curve objects.
 There is a button - `Apply Curve Color` - to toggle the curve coloring.

-- **Paste Length**
+## Paste Length

 Makes the length of all the selected curve objects the same as that of active curve object.
 The scale remains unchanged.

-- **Mark Start Vertex (edit mode)**
+## Mark Start Vertex (edit mode)

 Marks the start vertex of a closed (cyclic) splines of the selected curve objects.
 If the curves have shape keys, they may get distorted with change in the start vertex.
 (This tool is the same as the one included in the [Assign Shape Key](https://github.com/Shriinivas/assignshapekey) add-on.)

 # Video Tutorials & Demos